 Thanks to those advantages, whiteboard animation can become an important element of traditional and digital communication, especially because in some cases, watching a video can increase the intention to buy something even by 85%.

-The use of animated films as part of a marketing strategy
+Use of animated films as part of marketing strategy

 Probably the best strength of whiteboard animation is its accessible form, which shortens the distance, and makes it easier to win the sympathy of the viewer.
 That is due to its pleasant narration, drawings and characters with which the recipient can identify.